There are so many avenues in which legal redress can be sought and obtained.

 There is some relief with certain types of claims having fixed amounts of costs etc. to which can be recovered from the Defendant[6], but they are very slim picking compared to the likely costs incurred.[7]

 Every case is different and it is certainly recommended that you seek legal advice as soon as practicable.
 To that end, our office has an incredible amount of experience in motor accident claims and would certainly encourage you to contact our office if you’re seeking an motor accident lawyer in Sydney.
-For more legal representation contact our personal injury lawyers.
+For more legal representation contact our compensation lawyers in Sydney.

 3 August 2016